env3d-lessons/python-thinkcspy-chapter-02/README.md

    * So the function gives back a result rather than printing directly.

----

-## Notes

-In this lab, our focus is writing **functions** instead of interacting with users directly.
-This will help us test, reuse, and better structure our code.

----

-## Exercise
+# Exercise

 The file, main.py, contains functions where the output is incorrect.
-Study the comments and re-write the function body so that it produces the correct results.
+Study the comments and re-write the function body so the program will produce the correct results.

+You will also be introduced to the following ideas in professional *software development*

+ - User Interface
+ - Automated Testing
+ - git

+## User Inteface

+Each of the functions represents a small part of a bigger program.
+You can see the entire program by running `python main.py` in the terminal and follow the prompt to open the browser.
+You can check each of your function by providing different inputs.

+## Automated Testing

-You can check if you gotten everything correct by running `pytest` in the terminal before submitting.
+You can check if you have gotten everything correct by running `pytest` in the terminal before submitting.

 ## Submit